High School Musical (franchise): Novels

-In June 2006, Disney Press published High School Musical: The Junior Novel, the novelization of the successful film.
-This novel hit number one on the New York Times best-selling list and remained on the list for sixteen weeks.
-As of August 2007, the novel has sold more than 4.5 million copies, with 1 million copies of the novel's follow-up, High School Musical 2: The Junior Novel, being shipped to American retailers.
+In June 2006, Disney Press published High School Musical: The Junior Novel, a novelization of the film.
+It reached number one on the New York Times best-selling list and remained on the list for sixteen weeks.
+By August 2007, the novel had sold more than 4.5 million copies, with 1 million copies of the novel's follow-up, High School Musical 2: The Junior Novel, being shipped to American retailers.
 "High School Musical 3: Senior Year: The Junior Novel" came out on September 23, 2008.
-Shortly after the success of the original novel, Disney announced that a book series, entitled Stories From East High, would be published in February 2007 with a new book being published every 60 days until July 2008.
+Shortly after the release of the original novel, Disney announced that a book series, entitled Stories From East High, would be published in February 2007 with a new book being published every 60 days until July 2008.

 Comic books

 Between 2007 and 2010, Disney Italia produced and published a series of comics starring the characters of the movies in an official magazine.
 Some of the stories have been published abroad, such as in Finland and Greece.